samartzidis/NanoBot/docs/README.md

 ## Feature Details

-NanoBot has a Web configuration page where functionality can be tailored to user needs.

-NanoBot aims to keep running costs at a minimum by only using OpenAI's chat completion API and _STT_ (speech-to-text) and the _TTS_ (text-to-speech) models (_whisper-1_, _tts-1_).
-Additionally, the default OpenAI _tts-1_ model can be replaced with the Azure Speech Service API (more natural speech and free but requires the creation of an Azure account).

-NanoBot can do much more than being a conversational live encyclopedia.
-It is configurable with optional skills such as:
+NanoBot has capabilities such as:
 - Google search (for live internet Web search).
-- RAG memory (for permanent user data storage).
+- RAG (Retrieval Augmented Generation) memory (for permanent semantic memory).
 - Knowing about the current date and time.
 - Live weather and GeoIP information.
 - Calculator (for accurate and correct math operations).
-- It can also control its eye colour and respond to user's "turn off" and "restart" commands.
+- It can also control its eye colour and respond to various user commands such as: "turn off", "restart", "volume up/down", "volume 8", etc.

+It also provides a configuration Web page for configuring the robot remotely from a PC.

-NanoBot is activated (i.e. starts listening to questions) by configurable wake words or by a button press (the talk/hangup button) on the top of its head or on the *Anker PowerConf S330* speakerphone, if available.
-Its wake-word AI engine runs fully locally on the CPU (without using the Internet, to ensure privacy).
+NanoBot is activated (i.e. starts listening to questions) by configurable wake words or by a button press (the *talk/hangup* button) on its head.
+The wake-word AI engine runs fully locally on the CPU (without using the Internet, to ensure privacy).
 It includes a set of preconfigured, selectable wake-words (alexa, hey_jarvis, hey_marvin, hey_mycroft) as part of the [NanoWakeWord](https://github.com/samartzidis/NanoWakeWord) engine that was especially developed for NanoBot as well as the extra one: *constantina*, that was created for Nanobot.
 It self-controls 2 RGB LEDs for changing eye colours via the Raspberry Pi *GPIO* interface.
-It also includes driver functionality for the *Anker PowerConf S330* speakerphone so that you can talk and listen but also use the 4 different speakerphone buttons to control the robot (mute, talk/hangup - which acts the same as the robot's head button, volume up/down).
-The robot additionally includes a push-button on the head, which implements *talk hang-up* functionality replicating the *talk/hang-up* touch-button of the speakerphone.

-The use of the *Anker PowerConf S330* speakerphone is optional.
-Any USB-based speakerphone device or a headset can be potentially used, but NanoBot includes a driver for the S330 so that it can take advantage of the speakerphone touch buttons.
-Given that, it's best to use this speakerphone.
+NanoBot aims to keep running costs at a minimum by only using OpenAI's chat completion API and _STT_ (speech-to-text) and the _TTS_ (text-to-speech) models (_whisper-1_, _tts-1_).
+Additionally, the default OpenAI _tts-1_ model can be replaced with the Azure Speech Service API (more natural speech and free but requires the creation of an Azure account).

 ## Operation